inet-framework/inet/doc/src/developers-guide/ch-packets.rst

    :name: Packet construction example

-In order to facilitate packet processing by communication protocols at the receiver node, packets are split into three parts: front popped part, data part, and back popped part.
-During packet processing, as the packet is passed through the protocol layers, headers and trailers are popped from the beginning and from the end.
+In order to facilitate packet processing by communication protocols at the receiver node, :cpp:`Packet` maintains two offsets into the packet data that divide the data into three regions: front popped part, data part, and back popped part.
+During packet processing, as the packet is passed through the protocol layers, headers and trailers are popped from the beginning and from the end of the packet, moving the corresponding offsets.
 This effectively reduces the remaining unprocessed part called the data part, but it doesn’t affect the data stored in the packet.